esp-rs/std-training/book/src/03_0_intro_workshop.md

  ## Reference

- If you're new to embedded programming read our [reference](./04_7_reference.md) where we explain some terms in a basic manner.
+ If you're new to embedded programming, read our [reference](./04_7_reference.md), where we explain some terms in a basic manner.